The DiskStation DS225+, first available in the US market on July 23, 2025, is Synology’s 2025 continuation of its 2-bay series in the Plus family.

-Considering the 2024 model year DS224+, the release of this new version is somewhat unexpected.
-All other previous 2025 Plus servers, including the DS925+, DS425+, DS725+, DS1825+, and DS1525+, are refreshed versions of those released at least two full years earlier.
+I found this release somewhat surprising considering the 2024 model year, DS224+.
+That’s because all other previous 2025 Plus servers, including the DS925+, DS425+, DS725+, DS1825+, and DS1525+, are refreshed versions of previous models released at least two full years earlier.

 In return, also like other 2025 models, it comes with a significant caveat: it requires Synology-approved storage.
 Generally, you won’t be able to use it with third-party drives.
-As a result, it’ll be a significantly more expensive server to operate, considering Synology drives are priced noticeably more than third-party counterparts.
+As a result, it’ll be a more expensive server to operate, considering Synology drives are priced noticeably more than third-party counterparts.

 Tip